evanwill/go-go-ghpages/0-prep.md

     - First, [download](https://rubyinstaller.org/downloads/) the most recent 32-bit version and double click to install.
 Use the install defaults, but make sure “Add Ruby executables to your PATH” is checked.
     - Second, from the same [download page](https://rubyinstaller.org/downloads/), download the Development Kit for the Ruby version you installed.
 Double click the DevKit file to extract, saving it to a permanent location, such as `C:\rubyDevKit`.
 Then open the directory in a terminal and run the commands `ruby dk.rb init` and `ruby dk.rb install`.
 - Mac: Use [Homebrew](https://brew.sh/), `brew install ruby`
 - Linux: Even though the version will not be the most up-to-date, use your distro's repositories.
-For example on Ubuntu, `sudo apt-get install ruby-full`.
+For example on Ubuntu, `sudo apt install ruby-full`.
 Make sure your version is > 2.0.
+You will also need the build tools Make and GCC, on Ubuntu get them with `sudo apt install build-essential`.

 ## Install Jekyll